LouisCAD/Splitties/viewdsl/Migration-to-2.0.0-alpha6.md

 After you have upgraded to the new version, compile your project.
-When the build is completed, you'll be able to see all the warnings from usage of deprecated symbols from Splitties.
+When the build is completed, you'll be able to see all the warnings from usage of deprecated symbols from Splitties inside the "Build" too window from the IDE.

 All the deprecated warnings contain information on how to use the replacement.
 Some also have a `replaceWith` so you can automatically change it with IDE quick action.